-DATED: JUNE 27, 2022
+DATED: JUNE 22, 2023

-The Senate Budget and Appropriations Committee reports favorably and with committee amendments Senate Bill No. 1614.
+The Assembly Appropriations Committee reports favorably Assembly Bill No. 2839 (1R).

-As amended, this bill places a flat cap on the out-of-pocket contribution for any covered person prescribed a rapid-acting, long-acting, or pre-mixed insulin product, an epinephrine auto-injector device, or a prescription asthma inhaler across insurance providers.
+This bill places a flat cap on the out-of-pocket contribution for any covered person prescribed a rapid-acting, long-acting, or pre-mixed insulin product, an epinephrine auto-injector device, or a prescription asthma inhaler across insurance providers.
 Coverage for these items may not be subject to any deductible, and copayments or coinsurance are capped at \$35 per 30-day supply of insulin, \$25 for epinephrine auto-injector devices per 30-day supply, and \$50 for prescription asthma inhalers per 30-day supply.

 These coverage standards apply to individual or group hospital service corporations, medical service corporations, and health service corporations as well as individual and group health insurance policies and health maintenance organizations.
-Additionally, the bill extends these coverage standards to individual and small employer health benefits plans and require that the State Health Benefits Commission and the School Employees' Health Benefits Commission ensure that their contracts comply with the coverage standards.
+Additionally, the bill extends these coverage standards to individual and small employer health benefits plans and require that the State Health Benefits Commission and the School Employee's Health Benefits Commission ensure that their contracts comply with the coverage standards.